 - 7.1.
-Subject to Provision 7.2 below, changes to the constitution will only be approved by the Full Council after consideration of the proposal by the Democracy & General Purposes Committee. - 7.2.
-The first exceptions to Provision 7.1 is the power of the Monitoring Officer to make amendments to correct typographical errors and to make any purely consequential changes that are required to ensure the text reflects any directly applicable changes in the Local Government Acts and related legislation, or any provision under them.
+Subject to Provision 7.2 below, changes to the Constitution will only be approved by the Full Council after consideration of the proposal by the Democracy & General Purposes Committee. - 7.2.
+The first exception to Provision 7.1 is the power of the Monitoring Officer who has delegated authority to make changes to the Constitution which are necessitated by decisions taken by the Council; which remove inconsistency or ambiguity; which are minor; or to effect changes in the law.
 The other exceptions apply to the following Council bodies or Officers in respect of particular Chapters or parts thereof: -